Introduction

 Sample Apps for Testing

-Use these reference programs when validating your setup:
+Use these reference programs to validate your setup:

-- Reth – Executes Ethereum block verification via the Reth executor.
-Heavy workload representative of production proving jobs.
+- Reth: Executes Ethereum block verification.
+A heavy workload representative of production proving jobs.

 Staking in ProverNet